mikemayer67/XMLFunc/readme.md

   - values with whitespace or non-alphanumeric values must be quoted
 - It does **not** recognize unicode (*there is no need for it* ).

+There are three categories of elements recognized by XMLFunc

+- Argument Lists
+- Function Elements
+- Value Elements

 *I have not been able to figure out how to describe the legal XMLFunc syntax using XSchema due to the recursive nature of the value elements.
 If someone can tip me off how to implement an "is-a" definition, I will add the appropriate .xsd file to this project.*

-## Argument List
+## Argument Lists

-The first XML element must define the arguments that will be passed to the XMLFunc eval method.
+Argument lists define the arguments that must be passed to a function when evaluating it with XMLFunc::eval().

-- It is identified by the \<arglist> tag
+- Identified by the \<arglist> tag
-- It is a container element whose contents define the names and types of each argument.
+- Container element containing one or more \<arg> elements
-- There are no attributes defined for \<arglist>
+- No attributes are defined for \<arglist>
+- May be specified at the root level of the XML or as first child of a function element
+  - when specified at root level, applies to all subsequenty functions
+  - when specified in a function element, only applies to that function
+  - lists defined in a function override lists defined at root level

 Each argument in the \<arglist> is defined with the \<arg> tag.
-These must be specified in the order they will be passed to XMLFunc::eval()

     \<arg name=var-name type=var-type/>

+- Must be specified in the order they will be passed to XMLFunc::eval()
-- The optional type attribute may have a value of either *integer* or *double*
+- Optional type attribute may have a value of either *integer* or *double*
-- The optional name attribute may be used to reference arguments in an operation element
+- Optional name attribute may be used to reference arguments in an operation element
-  - var-name is any string consisting of alphanumeric characters
-  - var-name cannot start with a digit
+  - var-name is any string consisting of alphanumeric characters, but cannot start with a digit

 > **Example**<br/>
 > <pre>